MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

 If you're brand new to using Node.js, this guide will help you to get started with some basics.

-## Install NodeJS
+## Prerequisites

+This guide assumes that you've already completed the steps to [set up your Node.js development environment on native Windows](./setup-on-windows.md), including:

+- Install a Node.js version manager.
+- Install Visual Studio Code.

-The most straightforward way to get started using Node.js is to [set up your Node.js development environment directly on Windows](./setup-on-windows.md).
-This will allow you to start performing basic Node.js operations with a minimal amount of set up.
+Installing Node.js directly on Windows is the most straightforward way to get started performing basic Node.js operations with a minimal amount of set up.

 Once you are ready to use Node.js to develop applications for production, which typically involves deploying to a Linux server, we recommend that you [set up your Node.js development environment with WSL2](./setup-on-wsl2.md).
 Though it's possible to deploy web apps on Windows servers, it is much more common to [use Linux servers to host your Node.js apps](https://azure.microsoft.com/develop/nodejs/).

-> [!NOTE]
-> If you are in the (somewhat rare) situation of needing to host a Node.js app on a Windows server, the most common scenario seems to be [using a reverse proxy](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca).
-There are two ways to do this: 1) [using iisnode](https://harveywilliams.net/blog/installing-iisnode) or [directly](https://dev.to/petereysermans/hosting-a-node-js-application-on-windows-with-iis-as-reverse-proxy-397b).
-We do not maintain these resources and recommend [using Linux servers to host your Node.js apps](https://docs.microsoft.com/azure/app-service/app-service-web-get-started-nodejs).

 ## Types of Node.js applications